 How Do I Recognize Elbow Pain

 Many times elbow pain presents with gripping and grabbing tasks.
-Some people say, “When I try to grab the coffee pot in the morning and try to turn to pour my coffee or grab the coffee mug, I’ve got to grab with my other hand too.”
+Some people say, “When I try to grab the coffee pot in the morning and try to turn to pour my coffee or grab the coffee mug, I’ve got to grab it with my other hand too.”
 Or they’ll mention it is hard to pull up pants, or other things that require that dexterity in your hands.
 There are some people for whom it does hurt all the time.
 Even touching that little bony prominence can be quite tender.

 What Does Physical Therapy for the Elbow Look Like